🔒

 Naming collisions

-Challenge: If a deleted workspace's name gets reused before recovery, the two objects conflict — something has to be blocked.
+Challenge: If a deleted workspace's name gets reused before recovery, the two objects conflict, so something has to be blocked.

 Decision: We blocked recovery rather than creation.
 Collisions are rare, and halting active work to protect a deleted workspace is the wrong tradeoff.